Border Terrier Insurance

 • Since they gain weight easily, care should be taken to match food intake with proper exercise.

-Common health problems in Border terrier dogs
+Common health problems in Border Terrier dogs

 As a responsible owner, you should take them for regular visits to the vet and have an insurance policy for your dog in place to help you pay for any treatment (following an accidental injury or a health diagnosis) they require.

-Here are some of the common health problems you’ll find in the Border terrier breed.
+Here are some of the common health problems you’ll find in the Border Terrier breed.

 Diabetes

-As a breed, Border terriers can be prone to diabetes.
+As a breed, Border Terriers can be prone to diabetes.
 This occurs when the body struggles to produce enough (if any) insulin.
 The good news is that diabetes in dogs is easy to treat – as long as the condition is diagnosed and treatment starts early.

 Signs that your dog may be developing diabetes are extreme thirst, unexplained weight loss, fatigue and excessive urination.
 If you have any concerns about your dog’s health, you should seek advice from your vet.